jackshiels/bananai/README.md

 * Building a more robust enclosure for commercial deployment.
 * Expanding on the software in this project to connect the Arduino to a distributed network for in-store fruit monitoring.
 * Attempting to build a more generalised ripeness model that uses image data from other species of fruit (e.g., strawberries, peppers, oranges, apples, and more).
+* Selecting a model of Arduino that is better suited to networking and building an alert system for deployed banana stands in stores.

 ## Conlusion
+This project sought to determine how many images were needed to develop a deployable AI model for recognising banana ripeness of above 90% accuracy.
+The mini-study concluded that approximately 200 images are needed to achieve >90% accuracy.
+Furthermore, several insights were gained into the training process and viability of an arduino Nano 33 BLE sense for banana ripeness monitoring.
+Future work could expand the model, choose a more powerful Arduino device, and extend to include other fruit.
+By continuing this research, food wastage may be tackled in a cost-effective and intelligent way.

 # References
 Amazon (2023). *'Model fit: underfitting vs. overfitting'*.
 Available at: https://docs.aws.amazon.com/machine-learning/latest/dg/model-fit-underfitting-vs-overfitting.html (accessed 1 April 2023).